Four Seasons of Furry Comfort: Fixes for Fall’s Challenges!

 - PetMD also has information about the health hazards of feeding pets people food HERE.

 - Why is my dog throwing up? check this out HERE

 You might start making sure your car’s anti-freeze is full at this time of year, and while it goes without saying, anti-freeze is very toxic to pets!
 Be sure to watch for leaks or spills, and clean them up when you see them.
 Keeping the pet out of the garage or away from where you usually park is the best way to stop them from letting curiosity get the best of them.

-Many of winter’s tips are also applicable to the late fall, but even more so in that season, so we’ll list them in the next section.
 Fall may have fewer specific dangers, but summer dangers overlap at the beginning of the season, and winter dangers overlap at the end.